 1977 (CD Flag & NS Flag)

 University students in Halifax launch a protest against the CBC for refusing to broadcast public service announcements of LGBT meetings and dances.
-The protest is taken up by student groups across the country, eventaually forcing a change in CNC policy.
+The protest is taken up by student groups across the country, eventually forcing a change in CNC policy.

 Police in Montreal raid two downtown gay bars.
-Ironicallly, this same year Quebec becomes the first jurisdiction in North America to recognize the rights of sexual minorities when it includes the expression “sexual orientation” in its Charte des droits et libertés de la personne.
+Ironically, this same year Quebec becomes the first jurisdiction in North America to recognize the rights of sexual minorities when it includes the expression “sexual orientation” in its Charte des droits et libertés de la personne.

 The Body Politic publishes a controversial article about inter-generational love.
 The police raid the offices and charge its publisher Pink Triangle Press with obscenity.